hackclub/camp/2016/playbook/session_3/experiments/examples_for_inspiration.md

 ### Conclusion

-Experiment failed based on the implementation - not many extra examples were found, and the example that could've been more helpful was not merged in.
+Experiment was inconclusive - it failed based on the implementation - not many extra examples were found, and the example that could've been more helpful was not merged in.
 However, I don't think people were uninspired by today's workshop - seemed like most people were more into gamedev.